 - If the business expense is generated by work done as an independent contractor, the business expense may show up on your Form 1099 even though it has been reimbursed under an accountable plan.
 The payor has the option whether to include or exclude the amount.

 The IRS has guidelines on maintaining records for business expenses under both of the payment plans.
-See the IRS website on record keeping for details.
+Go to the IRS website and search for "record keeping" for details.